IskraLlupa25/FlowerApp/README.md

 ### 1. User Stories (Required and Optional)

-* User logs in or signs up to access, sell, and buy listings.
+* [X] App starts with animated launch screen
+* [X] Login/ signup screen which takes username and signup
-* User can see a feed of listed items which they can view or purchase (eBay style).
+* [X] User can see a feed of listed items which they can view or purchase (eBay style).
-* A search feature allows the the user to find listings by keyword
+* [] A search feature allows the the user to find listings by keyword
-* Each listing will have a details page with image,price, and other relevant information.
+* [X] Each listing will have a details page with image,price, and other relevant information.
+* [X] List item screen
-* User will be able to add listings to cart, modify cart, and complete a checkout with the cart.
+* [] User will be able to add listings to cart, modify cart, and complete a checkout with the cart.

 **Optional Nice-to-have Stories**

-* User profile will contains all listings made by user.
+* [x] User profile screen will contains all listings made by user.
-* Pseudo payment system at checkout.
+* []Pseudo payment system at checkout.

 ### 2. Screen Archetypes